JHL-HUST/BandMaxSAT/README.md

 ----
 This repository contains the code to the BandMaxSAT algorithm for the MaxSAT proposed in our paper: <br> <br>
 [BandMaxSAT: A Local Search MaxSAT Solver with Multi-armed Bandit (IJCAI 2022)](https://www.ijcai.org/proceedings/2022/264) <br>
-Jiongzhi Zheng, Kun He, Jianrong Zhou, Yan Jin, Chu-Min Li, Felip Manya <br> <br>
+Jiongzhi Zheng, Kun He, Jianrong Zhou, Yan Jin, Chu-Min Li, Felip Manyà <br> <br>

 Installation
 ----